 In Group 1, 1A will basically be road registered clubmans on road tyres, 1B non registered clubmans on slicks, 1C Racing and Sports Racing cars up to 2,000cc and 1D Racing and Sports Racing cars over 2,000cc.

 Group 2F classes will be: Road Registered Exotics, 0-2000cc, 2001-4000cc and over 4000cc.

 Group TA will have both WTAC Clubsprint and WTAC Open classes divided into 2 wheel drive and 4 wheel drive classes.

 The Panel has also changed the way that it defines “Road Tyres”.
 Tyres that are included in the Production Car Tyre List in section 8.1 of Schedule E of the CAMS Manual will now be allowed to be run in NSW Supersprint Championship events.
 The Panel is also drafting an additional list complying with section 8.2 of the CAMS Manual and will be published as a Schedule to the Technical Regulations once it has been approved.
-The Panel is taking this action to broaden the choice of tyres to competitors to help contain costs within the boundaries of what is considered to be required in a production car tyre design.
+The Panel is taking this action to simplify the choice of tyres to competitors and to help contain costs within the boundaries of what is considered to be required in a production car road tyre design.

 Expressions of Interest – 2020 State Supersprint Championships

 Competitors who are registered for the current year (2019) Championships will be advised by email when registrations open for the 2020 Championships.